paulahitz8/PinBall/README.md

 ## Mechanics

-- Combo 1:
+- Combo 1: Activate all blue circles for extra points (500 pts)
-- Combo 2:
+- Combo 2: Activate the three red symbols at the top for extra points (500 pts)

 ## Debug

-- F1 Show colliders/sensors
+- F1 to show colliders/sensors + mouse joint
+- Extra: Press "5" tp add a ball at the location of the mouse

 ## Original Game